Pearl Lemon Legal

 A fair, legally binding contract can prevent much of the abuse, but when a contract dispute does arise, an independent contractor or freelancer should not be left feeling like David facing off against Goliath, or forced to accept a resolution to a contract dispute that is unfair or inequitable, especially if doing so will damage their reputation and their finances.

 These types of contract disputes are where Pearl Lemon Legal can offer a great deal of expertise that others may not be able to.
-After all, protecting those working in this way was one of the biggest reasons Pearl Lemon Leads was founded in the first place.
+After all, protecting those working in this way was one of the biggest reasons Pearl Lemon Legal was founded in the first place.